NAM-1975: Development and release

 NAM-1975 was one of the first games released for the Neo Geo MVS (left) and Neo Geo AES (right).

 NAM-1975 holds the distinction for being one of the first, if not the first game to be developed for the Neo Geo platform, in addition to being the only title in the system's library that does not feature the Neo Geo boot screen in its attract mode.
 There are many references to many famous Vietnam War films in the game such as Apocalypse Now and Full Metal Jacket, especially the latter, with the attract sequence showing one of the characters firing off an M60 machine gun being a clear portray of the shot of Animal Mother firing on the VC sniper in the latter film.
 The game was also showcased for the first time in North America during the 1990 ACME show in Chicago.

 NAM-1975 was initially launched for arcades on the Neo Geo MVS system on April 26, 1990.
 Around the same time, it was also released for the Neo Geo AES home system, which was initially available only to rent or buy before its eventual retail release on July 1, 1991.
 On September 9, 1994, the game was re-released as a launch title for the Neo Geo CD, with minimal changes from the original MVS and AES versions.
-The game has since received multiple re-releases on various digital distribution platforms such as the Virtual Console, PlayStation Network, Nintendo eShop and Xbox Live.
+The game has since been released on the Wii Virtual Console.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.
 It was also one of the 20 pre-loaded games included on the Neo Geo X.